 X11 is a remote-display protocol used by Linux/Unix machines, including the Linux machines at Thayer.
 By running an X11 program (known as a server) on your computer, you can access graphical Linux programs remotely through an SSH client.
 In addition many *nix applications ported to macOS do not run natively under the macOS GUI and require X11.

 Terminology Note: The program displaying graphics on your local machine is called an X Server, and the process on the remote end is called an X client.
-Yes, this is backwards from what you might first expect.
+Yes, this may be backwards from what you might first expect.
 You can think of this program providing local graphics services for client programs running remotely.